 2019 Theme: Space

 - All Ages Slogan - A Universe of Stories

 Each year, CSLP's exclusive vendor contracts with artists to create art for the children, teen, and adult summer library programs.
 Artwork includes posters, bookmarks, and spot art in black and white and color.
-Samples of the early literacy, children's and teen art for 2017 are included below.
-You can find more artwork on the Summer Reading USBs mailed to your library and online at the CSLP web site in the propprietary downloads section.
+Samples of the art for 2018 are included below.
+Members (MI public libraries) can find more artwork online at the CSLP web site in the propprietary downloads section.

-Above: Early Literacy Slogan and Art Work, plus Children's Slogan and Art Work by David Macaulay
+Above: Early Literacy & Children's Slogan and Art Work by Brian Pinkney

-Above: Adult Slogan and Art Work by Larry Jones
+Above: Teen & Adult Slogans and Art Work by Larry Jones

 Summer Food Program